UMEP-dev/UMEP-Docs/docs/source/OtherManuals/SOLWEIG.rst

 -  *Relative humidity* [%]
 -  *Incoming shortwave radiation* [W m\ :sup:`-2`]

-Required are also the components of *diffuse* and *direct* shortwave radiation.
+Required are also the components of *diffuse* and *direct-beam* shortwave radiation.
 If these are unavailable, and submodel developed by Reindl et al. (1990)  [4]_ is included in SOLWEIG.
 Direct radiation perpendicular to the solar beam should be used.
+If global and diffuse radiation is availalbe, the direct-beam can be calculated using:

+*direct-beam radiation = (global−diffuse) / sin(sun altitude)*

 Environmental parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^